Keep the Trail Access info current...

 Goldfields & Mining

-The Crystal Shower Falls Walk is a 3.5km, grade 2 return hike located in the Dorrigo National Park, NSW.
+The Crystal Shower Falls Walk is a 3.5km, grade 2 return hike, located in the Dorrigo National Park, New South Wales.
 The hike should take approximately 1-2hrs to complete.

 The walk to Crystal Shower Falls might be one of the shortest waterfall walks, but it is also one of the most intriguing because you can go behind the waterfall itself.
 Lush rainforest towers above you on the walk to the falls and you might hear the call of rainforest birds like fruit doves.